MoAlsheqaih/Python-3-Specialization/Wheel-of-Fortune/README.md

+# Final Project for Course 4 - Wheel of Python
 This project will take you through the process of implementing a simplified version of the game **Wheel of Fortune**.
 Here are the rules of our game:

 - There are `num_human` human players and `num_computer` computer players.